George Armstrong Custer: Attacks on Indigenous peoples

 Indigenous criticism of Custer's posthumous legacy may have begun immediately after Custer died.
 Good Fox (Lakota) recounted:

 "I was told that after the battle two Cheyenne women came across Custer's body.
 They knew him, because he had attacked their peaceful village on the Washita.
 These women said, 'You smoked the peace pipe with us.
 Our chiefs told you that you would be killed if you ever made war on us again.
 But you would not listen.
 This will make you hear better.'
 The women each took an awl from their beaded cases and stuck them deep into Custer's ears."

-In 1976, the American Indian Movement (AIM) celebrated the centennial anniversary of Sioux, Cheyenne, and Arapaho victory in the Battle of Greasy Grass, performing a victory dance around the marker of Custer's death.
-AIM continued protesting there demanding the official renaming of the “Custer Battlefield,” finally winning this demand in 1991.
+In 1976, the American Indian Movement (AIM) celebrated the centennial of Sioux, Cheyenne, and Arapaho victory in the Battle of Greasy Grass, performing a victory dance around the marker of Custer's death.
+AIM continued protesting there, demanding the official renaming of the "Custer Battlefield," finally winning this demand in 1991.

+From the mid-2010s, when Native American veterans hold their powwow celebrations, Custer's personal guidon flag is dragged on the ground.
+This is meant as an act of indigenous historical/cultural reclamation as the Battle of Little Bighorn was one of the rare victories of Native Americans against the United States.

 In May 2021, the United Tribes of Michigan unanimously passed a resolution calling for the removal of a Custer statue in Monroe, Michigan.
 The resolution stated in part:

 "(It) is widely perceived as offensive and a painful public reminder of the legacy of Indigenous people's genocide and present realities of systemic racism in our country...
 Custer is notoriously known as the 'Indian Killer' [...]
 Custer does not deserve any glory, nor the right to further torment minoritized citizens 145 years postmortem."